- Chikungunya infection is caused by a virus that spreads by mosquito bites from infected mosquitos.

 - You should take precautions to prevent mosquito bites to reduce your chances of infection with chikungunya and other mosquito-borne diseases.

 What is chikungunya infection?

 Chikungunya infection is caused by a virus.
 You can catch it if you are bitten by an infected mosquito (a “mozzie”).
 The female Aedes mosquito spreads chikungunya, as well as the viruses that cause dengue fever, yellow fever and Zika virus.
 The mosquito becomes infected when it bites someone who is ill with chikungunya.
 It can then pass it on to other people a few days later.

 The most likely way for Australians to become infected with the chikungunya virus is during overseas travel.
 Australians who become infected have often been bitten in Indonesia, particularly Bali.
 The virus is also found in Africa, Asia and the Western Pacific.
 If you’re travelling to these areas you should take steps to avoid mosquito bites.

 Outbreaks of chikungunya virus infection have also become more frequent in some Indian Ocean and Pacific Island nations, such as Papua New Guinea.
 There have been cases in other areas such as Italy and the Caribbean.
 Mosquitoes in Australia are not thought to be infected with chikungunya virus, though Aedes mosquitoes are found in northern Queensland, the Torres Strait Islands and some parts of central and southern Queensland.

 What are the symptoms of chikungunya?

-Symptoms usually appear 2 to 4 days after the person is bitten by an infected mosquito.
-Sometimes, however, symptoms can take as long as 12 days to develop.
+Symptoms usually appear 3 to 7 days after you are bitten by an infected mosquito.
+Sometimes symptoms can take as long as 12 days to develop.